FabienZC/FabienZC/README.md

 - 👋 Hi, I’m @FabienZC
-- 👀 I’m interested in MyayThai
+- 👀 I’m interested in MuayThai
 - 🌱 I’m currently learning Algrithm
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...